ErnestOrt/Trampoline/README.md

 No, information introduced will be stored in a settings file along with scripts to launch each microservice :grin:.
 These files are stored in a `trampoline` folder inside your `Documents` folder on Mac and Linux or inside the `Temp` folder on Windows.

 ### Contributing
-Start with clicking the star button to make the author and his neighbors happy :blush:.
+Start Admin Spring Boot locally and then click the star button to make the author and his neighbors happy :blush:.
 Then fork the repository and submit a pull request for whatever change you want to be added to this project.

 If you have any questions, just open an issue.